msmontader/rdbms-with-dsl/README.md

 * Version 1.0

  ### How do I get set up? ###
-After you download the source code, run the file `Main` and you will be able to interact with the system using the commandline console.
+After you download the source code, run the file `Main` and you will be able to interact with the system using the commandline console following the below commands.

  ### Commands: ###
 `create table <table name> (<column0 name> <type0>, <column1 name> <type1>, ...)`